JenSans/Housing-Project/README.md

 ├── data                         <- Sourced externally and generated from code.
 ├── notebooks                    <- Folder containing Jen and Andrew Jupyter Notebooks housing individual work for this project.
 ├── .gitignore                   <- Plain text file where each line contains a pattern for files/directories to ignore.
-├── HouseSales.ipynb             <- Final Jupyter notebook for this project, containing a combined, final model of the information form both Jen and Andrew Jupyter notebooks.
+├── HouseSales.ipynb             <- Final Jupyter notebook for this project, containing a combined, final model of the information from both Jen and Andrew Jupyter notebooks.
 ├── presentation.pdf             <- PDF of the presentation slides for this project.
 └── utils.py                     <- .py folder containing three functions for evaluating linear regression models in Jupyter Notebooks throughout this repository.
 ```